poolparty-semantic-suite/charts/README.md

-# Helm chart repository for the PoolParty Semantic Suite
+# Helm Chart Repository for the PoolParty Semantic Suite

 This is the Helm repository for the all PoolParty Semantic Suite charts.